turingschool/backend-curriculum-site/module4/lessons/testing-in-javascript.md

 We have more practice to do, but let's check in on where you're at.

+- How is Selenium like tools you've used in the past?
+What's different and new?

 ### A POST test

 Great!
 We've broken down an existing test for an existing feature.
 Let's see if we can test drive another feature.
 We want to be able to create a new `Entry` in our blog.
 The HTML form already exists, but it isn't wired up.